Whistleblowing Policy

 Background

 The Public Interest Disclosure Act 1998 amended the Employment Rights Act 1996 to provide protection for workers who raise legitimate concerns about specified matters in the public interest.
 These are called "qualifying disclosures".
-A qualifying disclosure is one made by an employee who has a reasonable belief that
+A qualifying disclosure is one made by a worker who has a reasonable belief that:

 a criminal offence;